 - the antenna requires a 50 to 1 unun impedance transformer to match 50 ohm sources.
 It may be necessary to add a capacitor across the source for a match on the higher bands.

 - A counterpoise with an ideal length of .05 wavelengths is recommended.
 I use a 10 ft length of rg-174 to the unun.

 - High impedance transformations can be tricky and inefficient.
 Don't assume your unun is lossless.
 Care should be taken in the selection of the roroid to avoid losses >2 dB.

 - Be aware of power limitations and do not overdrive unun's to saturation.
 Ferrite unun's can be permanently damaged by excessive power.

-- Commercial 50:1 unun's in various power ratings are only available from a few suppliers.
-I recommend the Pactenna 50:1 for SOTA and the MyAntenna for base station use.
+- Commercial 50:1 unun's in various power ratings are only available from a few suppliers such as QRPGuys, Pactenna, and the MyAntenna for base station use.